 In 2008, Congressional leaders, and President Obama began a roughly two year process of developing legislation to fundamentally reform health care systems in the United States.

-Many legislative proposals were considered by the relevant committees in Congress, including a plan submitted by President Obama.
+Many legislative proposals were considered by the relevant committees in Congress, including a plan submitted by President Obama that became the final piece of legislation.

 The final health reform bill – The Patient Protection and Affordable Care Act of 2010– was signed into law on March 23, 2010.